 $700,000

-Quick Answer: Medical Oncology Salary
+Quick Answer: Medical Oncologist Salary

-a medical oncology earns approximately $650,000 per year, with most earning between $477,000 and $700,000 annually.
+a medical oncologist earns approximately $650,000 per year, with most earning between $477,000 and $700,000 annually.
 This translates to about $204 per hour based on a 55-hour work week.

-As of December 28, 2025, a Medical Oncology earns approximately $650,000 per year ($54,167 monthly).
+As of June 3, 2025, a Medical Oncologist earns approximately $650,000 per year ($54,167 monthly).
 Based on an average 55-hour work week, this translates to about $204 per hour.

 Explore Medical Oncology salaries by location: California, Texas, New York, or view all Medical Oncology locations.

 From 8 verified physician salary submissions across the United States, SalaryDr is seeing total compensation ranging from $477,000 to $700,000, with top performers (90th percentile) earning up to $926,000 annually.
-Compared to the median physician salary of $300,000, Medical Oncology salaries are above the national median.
+Compared to the median physician salary of $300,000, Medical Oncologist salaries are above the national median.

-The salary progression for Medical Oncology shows significant growth potential.
+The salary progression for Medical Oncologist shows significant growth potential.
 Entry-level positions start at $579,000, while those with more than 10 years of experience earn a typical salary of $579,250 – a 0% increase.

+Most commonly, Medical Oncologist physicians work in Hospital Employed settings (50% of submissions).
 On average, base salary accounts for 75% of total compensation—about $435,500—with the remaining amount coming from bonuses, profit sharing, and incentives.

 Explore medical oncology salary data across different states.
 Click on any state to view detailed compensation information for that location.

-View Physician BenchmarksAverage Salary: $400,000
+Average Salary: $400,000

 Based on 150 reports